 We now use Open DNS.
 This allows us to put limits and internet boundaries on what they can see and access online.

-What online policies and internet boundaries have you set for your kids?
+What online rules and internet boundaries have you set for your kids?